IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 >[!NOTE]
 > There is a slight difference in the way resizing works for columns set in pixels and percentages.

 **Pixels**

-Resizing a column with width in pixels works as one will expect where the amount of pixels the mouse has moved will transform the column by the same amount.
+Resizing columns with widths in pixels works by directly adding or subtracting the horizontal amount of the mouse movement from the size of the column.

 **Percentages**

-When a column width is set in percentages, the amount of pixels moved will translate to roughly how much percentages the user has moved relative to the grid width.
-This means that a column when resized may appear to snap to a certain size, because size in percentages can only be a whole number and there are usually some pixels lost when sizing a column to a grid's width this way.
+Resizing column with widths in percentages, the horizontal amount of the mouse movement in pixels is translated roughly to its percentage amount relative to the grid width.
+This means that a column may appear to snap to a certain size when resizing ends.
+Percentages sizes are only integers and there are usually some pixels lost when sizing a column in this way.

-For example, a column width of 20% and width of 21% differ in the way that those sizes, based on the grid width, can be separated by a 10 pixels gap and anything in this range cannot be reflect by the resizing.

 #### Restrict column resizing